-Fee{i(Ave)} is the average fee charged per manifest type over the previous two-year cycle.
+- Revenue Recapture, is the amount of fee revenue recaptured for each type of manifest submission "i;" - $\mathrm{Fee}{i(\mathrm{Ave})}$ is the average fee charged per manifest type over the previous two-year cycle.

-§ 264.1314 How to make user fee payments.
+§264.1314 How to make user fee payments.

-- (a) All fees required by this subpart shall be paid by the owners or operators of the receiving facility in response to an electronic invoice or bill identifying manifest-related services provided to the user during the previous month and identifying the fees owed for the enumerated services. - (b) All fees required by this subpart shall be paid to EPA by the facility electronically in U.S. dollars, using one of the electronic payment methods supported by the Department of the Treasury's Pay.gov online electronic payment service, or any applicable additional online electronic payment service offered by the Department of Treasury. - (c) All fees for which payments are owed in response to an electronic invoice or bill must be paid within 30 days of the date of the invoice or bill.
+(a) All fees required by this subpart shall be paid by the owners or operators of the receiving facility in response to an electronic invoice or bill identifying manifest-related services provided to the user during the previous month and identifying the fees owed for the enumerated services.

+(b) All fees required by this subpart shall be paid to EPA by the facility electronically in U.S. dollars, using one of the electronic payment methods supported by the Department of the Treas- dispute resolution informally using the ury's Pay (dot) gov online electronic process described in this section. pay-ment service, or any applicable (b) Users asserting a billing of addi-tional online electronic payment claim must first contact the system's serv-ice offered by the Department of billing representatives by phone or Treas-ury.

+(c) All fees for which payments are owed in response to an electronic invoice or bill must be paid within 30 days of the date of the invoice or bill.

-§ 264.1315 Sanctions for delinquent payments.
+§264.1315 Sanctions for delinquent payments.

-- (a) Interest.
+(a) Interest.
 In accordance with 31 U.S.C.
-3717(a)(1), delinquent e-Manifest user fee accounts shall be charged a minimum annual rate of interest equal to the average investment rate for Treasury tax and loan accounts (Current Value of Funds Rate or CVFR) for the 12-month period ending September 30th of each year, rounded to the nearest whole percent. - (1) E-Manifest user fee accounts are delinquent if the accounts remain unpaid after the due date specified in the invoice or other notice of the fee amount owed. - (2) Due dates for invoiced or electronically billed fee amounts shall be 30 days from the date of the electronic invoice or bill. - (b) Financial penalty.
+3717(a)(1), delinquent e-Manifest user fee accounts shall be charged a minimum annual rate of interest equal to the average investment rate for Treasury tax and loan accounts (Current Value of Funds Rate or CVFR) for the 12-month period ending September 30th of each year, rounded to the nearest whole percent.

+(1) E-Manifest user fee accounts are delinquent if the accounts remain unpaid after the due date specified in the invoice or other notice of the fee amount owed.

+(2) Due dates for invoiced or electronically billed fee amounts shall be 30 days from the date of the electronic invoice or bill.

+(b) Financial penalty.
 In accordance with 31 U.S.C.
 3717(e), e-Manifest user fee accounts that are more than 90 days past due (i.e., not paid by date 120 days from date of invoice) shall be charged an additional penalty of 6% per year assessed on any part of the debt that is past due for more than 90 days, plus any applicable handling charges.

-- (c) Compliance with manifest perfection requirement.
-A manifest is fully perfected when: - (1) The manifest has been submitted by the owner or operator of a receiving facility to the e-Manifest system, as either an electronic submission or a paper manifest submission; and - (2) All user fees arising from the submission of the manifest have been fully paid.
+(c) Compliance with manifest perfection requirement.
+A manifest is fully perfected when:

+(1) The manifest has been submitted by the owner or operator of a receiving facility to the e-Manifest system, as either an electronic submission or a paper manifest submission: and

+(2) All user fees arising from the submission of the manifest have been fully paid.

-§ 264.1316 Informal fee dispute resolution.
+§264.1316 Informal fee dispute resolution.